Blog

 • Access public services and benefits (in most cases).

-• Apply for British citizenship after meeting eligibility requirements.
+• Apply for British citizenship (after meeting eligibility requirements).

 1. Character

+Applicants must meet these requirements.
 Failure to meet these requirements could result in refusal of settlement.

-• No criminal record.
+• Have no criminal record.

-• Compliance with immigration laws.
+• Comply with immigration laws.

 2. Integration